ypwhs/reviewer/readme.md

  4. Wait for the console to echo the word `undefined` which means your result is now in your clipboard
  5. In the webpage/tool paste the JSON into the text box
  6. If you want to start over, just refresh the page.
 There is no clear function right now
+ 7. Your data is stored locally on your pc.
+If you refresh after the first use you should see a button that says `Load locally stored data from your last visit`.
+This will not pull fresh data from Udacity but it will let you see your last loaded data without getting it and pasting it again.

  ### Only the following information is actually presented.
 If you would like more information it will require editing the tool.